[2025] Best LLMs for Coding Ranked: Free, Local, Open Models

 When picking the best LLM model for coding, one big choice is whether to use an open-source model or a closed-source one.
 Both have pros and cons—and the right choice depends on what matters most to you.

-Closed-source models like GPT-4, Claude 3.5, or Gemini are powerful.
+Closed-source models like GPT-5, Claude 4.5, or Gemini are powerful.
 They're great at code generation, often lead benchmark scores, and are easy to use with tools like GitHub Copilot.
 But they run in the cloud.
 That means you need internet access, and your code is shared with external servers.
 This may raise privacy or cost concerns.

-Open-source models, like Code LLaMA 3, StarCoder2, or DeepSeek-Coder are free to use and can run entirely on your device.
+Open-source models, like OpenAI's new GPT-OSS (open-weight), Qwen3 or DeepSeek and Llama are free to use and can run entirely on your device.
 They give you full control.
 You can tweak them, run them offline, and avoid sending code to the cloud.
 That’s a big plus if you care about data privacy, offline coding, or building your own AI tools.

 Here's a quick comparison: